 Western Red Cedar shrinks less: The same size timber in Western Red Cedar timber would shrink a bit less about 5/16” to 11-11/16” x 11-11/16”.
 Finally, how about a species with a high shrinkage rate, like White Oak?
 It would be expected to shrink a bit less than 3/4” to slightly larger than 11-1/4” x 11-1/4”.

 6 Ways to Minimize Problems with a Green (Wet) Wood in a Timber Frame:

-- Specify Free-Of-Heart-Center instead of the less expensive Boxed Heart grade.
+- Specify Free-Of-Heart-Center (when available) instead of the lower Boxed Heart grade.

 - Apply a wax-based end sealer to the end grain to slow the drying process.
 We use Anchorseal, available at https://uccoatings.com/products/anchorseal/.

 - Utilize housed joinery wherever possible.